openaps/docs/docs/docs/walkthrough/phase-0/hardware/raspberry-pi.md

 ## Recommended alternative to Carelink USB - Use a TI stick

-A [TI stick](http://www.ti.com/tool/cc1111emk868-915) has improved range compared to a carelink stick.
-However, the main setup docs refer to a carelink stick, so if you pick a TI stick you'll want to head over to [the mmeowlink wiki](https://github.com/oskarpearson/mmeowlink/wiki) for information about preparing and using the TI stick.
+A [TI stick](http://www.ti.com/tool/cc1111emk868-915) has improved range compared to a Carelink stick.
+However, the main setup docs refer to a Carelink stick, so if you pick a TI stick you'll want to head over to [the mmeowlink wiki](https://github.com/oskarpearson/mmeowlink/wiki) for information about preparing and using the TI stick.
 Then, come back to Phase 1 docs to continue your setup process.

 ## Micro SD Card